Six CIFEC students complete the internship program for the year and are rewarded with a Catamaran sail, and for some, a job offer

 “We saw positive changes in these students through the year, from the start of the program to the end of the program,” said Hiryok.
 “Of the 6 who completed the program, 3 students will be offered permanent positions with the company.”

-The success of the student work experience programs depend on strong partnerships between the students, the parents, the employers, and the schools, so to foster these partnerships Red Sail Sports hosted a Sunset Sail for everyone involved.
-The sail provided a great opportunity for people to mingle and discuss the successes and the challenges of the program.
+The success of the student work experience programs depends on strong partnerships between the students, the parents, the employers, and the schools, so to foster these partnerships Red Sail Sports hosted a Sunset Sail for everyone involved.
+The sail provided a great opportunity for people to mingle and discuss the successes and challenges of the program.

-“Red Sail Sports has acknowledged on a regular basis, interns that have demonstrated the commitment and behaviors that showcase the values of the company, and this was evident by the Sunset Sail organized to congratulate Red Sail Interns on a job well done!” said Heather-Ann Cahill of the Cayman Islands Further Education Centre.
+“Red Sail Sports has acknowledged on a regular basis, interns that have demonstrated the commitment and behaviours that showcase the values of the company, and this was evident by the Sunset Sail organized to congratulate Red Sail Interns on a job well done!” said Heather-Ann Cahill of the Cayman Islands Further Education Centre.
 “Red Sail Sports has been an excellent advocate and supporter of the Internship Programme …consistently so.”

 Three of Red Sail Sports’ staff also participated in the Chamber of Commerce’s Mentoring Cayman program this year.
 The program matches mentors with mentees with common interests and career choices to help participants achieve professional goals.
-Two of the students at Red Sail Sports with interest in marine biology explored scuba diving for the first time and Red Sail sponsored their certification as part of the mentorship program.
+Two of the students at Red Sail Sports with an interest in marine biology explored scuba diving for the first time and Red Sail sponsored their certification as part of the mentorship program.

 105 local companies participated in the Year 12 Internship Programme 2014-2015, offering unpaid opportunities to 250 students with the aim of preparing students for the world of work.
 The Cayman Islands Further Education Centre opened in September 2010 with the reorganization of secondary schools.
-For more information call (345) 925-5424 or firstname.lastname@example.org.
+For more information call (345) 925-5424 or [email protected].

 Launched in 2002, Mentoring Cayman is a youth development initiative that has assisted more than 300 high achieving and motivated high school students to become the next generation of business and community leaders.
-For more information call 1-345-949-8090 or e-mail email@example.com.
+For more information call 1-345-949-8090 or email [email protected].